amanrai31/JavaScript/random/QUESTIONS.md

 2. Why we should not declare a f/n inside class constructor OR constructor methods.

 3. Shallow copy vs Deep copy ```in context of nested objects``` => Check 4exeObj.js

+4. What is global execution context.

+5. Diff b/w Map and object.

+6. What is RegEX, patterns & modifiers